helgridly/canonize/canon/boozecels-spritz-rotators.md

 if they have to have a variety of exotic, perishable ingredients on hand to make me a beautiful mixture of them, or if they have to do something by hand(eg crush herbs or toast spices), then it seems fair

-`<seflathing>` yeah sure. but often it's soda with a dash of bitters and a flower, and i'm incensed
+`<selflathing>` yeah sure. but often it's soda with a dash of bitters and a flower, and i'm incensed

 at least do the dance with the shaker damnit